abhinavreddy17/banshee-arch/README.md

 Integrating DRAM within the same package as a processor results in a substantial increase in memory bandwidth, exceeding that of traditional off-package DRAM by several times.
 We propose to follow the paper with a novel DRAM cache design named "Banshee" that aims to enhance both in-package and off-package DRAM bandwidth efficiency while maintaining low access latency.
 With this project we aim to understand new architecture for Large memory bandwidth models.

-We have added the off-package and in-package DRAM cache functionality in the following code file(ddr mem.c++ and header file ddr mem.h).
-Each cache has its own memory controller here and thus the memory controller functionality is implemented in the following code file(DRAM controller.c++).
-And also implemented line_replacement policies in the zsim/src folder that we have used.
-Also added a feature prefetcher to prefetcth data from memory based on previous behavior of the program.
-Added a stats_cpp code to extend the previously existed stats.
-We also needed the data transfer rate(Bytes per instruction transferred) from DRAM to memory.
-All the files that are updated are present in the zsim/src files.
-Also some external libs are used form the author as prescribed.
+We've introduced both off-package and in-package DRAM cache functionalities through the "ddr_mem.c++" and "ddr_mem.h" files.
+Each cache now has its memory controller, implemented in the "DRAM_controller.c++" file.
+Line replacement policies have been implemented in the "zsim/src" directory.
+Additionally, we've integrated a prefetcher that anticipates data based on the program's past behavior.
+To gather extended statistics, a "stats_cpp" code has been included.
+Furthermore, we've calculated the data transfer rate (Bytes per instruction transferred) from DRAM to memory.
+All updated files can be found in the "zsim/src" directory, and certain external libraries specified by the author have been utilized.

 ### Link for the paper